-A Quarterly 211 Data Report was included in the Board packet for information only.
+A report on 211 data for Champaign County was included in the packet for information only.

-CCDDB and CCMHB Schedules and CCDDB Timelines:
+CCDDB and CCMHB Schedules:

-Updated copies of CCDDB and CCMHB meeting schedules and CCDDB allocation timelines were included in the packet.
-There will not be a CCDDB meeting in December.
+Updated copies of CCDDB and CCMHB meeting schedules were included in the packet.
+It was decided by CCMHB members to cancel the December CCMHB meeting.